“To acquire the habit of reading is to construct for yourself a refuge from almost all the miseries of life.”— W. Somerset Maugham

 Turn to your friends and family!
 They know you pretty well, and might introduce you to a new book or author you love.
 Post on Facebook, Twitter, and other social media asking for recommendations and you’ll likely get a ton of responses, plus you can borrow a book instead of buying new and save some cash.

-If you’re not a book worm, you might be a perfect candidate for audiobooks.
+If you’re not a bookworm, you might be a perfect candidate for audiobooks.
 While hard copies are still the most popular book form, audiobooks are on the rise.
-Studies show 1 in 5 American’s now listen to audiobooks.
+Studies show 1 in 5 American’s now listened to audiobooks.

 Reading is shown to reduce stress by 68%, more than listening to music, having a cup of tea, or taking a walk.
 Try reading just 30 minutes per week and be a part of the 20% of people feeling more satisfied with their lives.
 We know there isn’t enough time in the day, but we believe there is always time to dedicate to self-care!
 Using your self-care time to read a good book and feel the benefits mentally and elsewhere!